cometchat/cometchat-sample-app-vue/README.md

 ## About Authors

-`javascript-vue-chat-app` is created & maintained by CometChat.
+`cometchat-chat-sample-app-vue` is created & maintained by CometChat.

 The names and logos for CometChat are trademarks of CometChat, Inc.

-We love open source software!
+We love open-source software!
 See [our other projects](https://github.com/cometchat-pro) or [sign up with us](https://app.cometchat.com) to start using our product.